melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 **24 May 2025: Added 5min versions for Amber users that have been migrated to 5min billing.**

-**3 October 2025: Charts updated to use the last group_by aggregator, which accommodates the display of negative purchase costs.** Existing users: just change `func: max` to `func: last` in each `group_by` section.
+**3 October 2025: Charts updated to use the last group_by aggregator, which accommodates the display of negative purchase costs.** Existing users: just change `func: max` to `func: last` in each `group_by` section of each chart.

 ***